norswap/autumn/doc/autumn/peg.md

 # Parsing Expression Grammars

 Parsing Expression Grammars (PEG) is a grammar formalism introduced in a [2004 paper].
-I will use ther term PEG both as "a PEG" (a grammar) and "PEG" (the formalism).
+I will use the term PEG both as "a PEG" (a grammar) and "PEG" (the formalism).
 A "PEG parser" is a parser derived from a PEG grammar.

 [2004 paper]: http://bford.info/pub/lang/peg